-British MMA is perhaps in the best place it’s ever been, with a reigning UFC champion and contenders in two other divisions.
+British MMA is perhaps in the best place it’s ever been, with a reigning UFC champion as well as the interim heavyweight champion.

 Michael Bisping and Dan Hardy paved the way for British MMA in the late 2000s, with both becoming increasingly prominent in the UFC.